sundhar-velmurugan/social-media-app/log.md

 - Check if token exists, if exists put it in global header
   - handled by `/client/src/utils/setAuthToken.js`
 - User auth is checked for every page

+### User Login
+- Login and register actions triggers user authentication check
+- If the authentication is success, then the user is redirected
+- Else tokens are cleared and the user remains in the same page